-We have audited the financial statements of Attitude Property Ltd (the Company), on page 38 to 76 which comprise the statement of financial position at June 30, 2021, and the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Attitude Property Ltd ("the Company"), on pages 44 to 77 which comprise the statement of financial position at June 30, 2022, and the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the financial statements give a true and fair view of the financial position of the Company as at June 30, 2021, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards and in compliance with the requirements of the Companies Act 2001 and Financial Reporting Act.
+In our opinion, the financial statements on pages 44 to 77 give a true and fair view of the financial position of the Company as at June 30, 2022, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards and in compliance with the requirements of the Mauritian Companies Act 2001.